planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 A Race expands Zones into much longer stretches of track, each about half mile long and lasting a minute or so.
 All racers make their checks and compare Edge for the lead.
 Lead mostly matters in the final stretch, until then Edge can be spent on the Stunts below.
 These are decided after everyone makes their Check and do not require Initiative.
 Mixing and matching Edge on different Stunts is allowed:

 - **Muscle**: aggressive maneuvering hinders another driver’s Stunts.
 Spent Edge reduces the Edge of another driver in the same stretch.
 This can be done at any time to cancel someone else’s Edge Stunt on a one for one basis.
 - **Splatter**: skid up mud or dirt onto the target vehicle with the same lead or lower.
-Edge inflicts -1D Visibility Cover (max -3D) for everyone on the vehicle until each of them cleans it off with an Action.
+Edge inflicts +1 Difficulty due to low Visibility (max +3) for everyone on the vehicle until each of them cleans it off with an Action.
 - **Steady**: races are so intense the driver and passengers cannot normally act.
 Each Edge spent smooths out the ride so the driver or a chosen passenger may take their Action during the Stretch.
 - **Swerve**: juking or angling, Edge inflicts +1 Difficulty to Attacks made on the vehicle until the next Stretch.